 HOW TO GROW HIBISCUS

-Perhaps most identified with the welcoming floral wreaths of the Hawaiian islands, Hibiscus are in fact a huge and varied family containing 300 species of hardy and tender annuals, evergreens and deciduous shrubs.
+Perhaps most identified with the welcoming floral wreaths of the Pacific islands, Hibiscus are in fact a huge and varied family containing 300 species of hardy and tender annuals, evergreens and deciduous shrubs.
 Of these, three tender evergreen are in general cultivation, but in Great Britain they will require protection so should be treated as houseplants.

 Native to much of Asia, hardy hibiscus has been been grown as a garden shrub in Korea since time immemorial.
 In fact, it has become the national flower of South Korea where its flowers are eaten and the leaves are brewed for a tisane - whatever that is (fancy herbal tea apparently)!